Meet the folks conducting research in the Branch Lab!

 Current members

-Dr. Carrie L Branch is an Assistant Professor in the Department of Psychology at Western University and Principal Investigator of the Branch Lab.
+Dr. Carrie L Branch is an Assistant Professor in the Department of Psychology (cross-appointment in Biology) at Western University and Principal Investigator of the Branch Lab.
 She is interested in how variation in the environment shapes the behavior of nonhuman animals, particularly birds.
-Dr. Branch teaches Animal Behaviour (Psych 3221G) at Western.
-She enjoys hanging out with her two fluffy dogs, watching comedy, and just about anything outdoors!
+Dr. Branch teaches Animal Behaviour (Psych 3221), Animal Communication (Special Topics Psych 4290), and Cognition, Evolution, and Behavior (Special Topics Psych 4990) at Western.
+She enjoys hanging out with her two fluffy dogs (Norman and Nova), board games, watching comedy, and just about anything outdoors!

 Jen is a fourth year undergraduate student at Western working on her Honours Specialization in Psychology.
 She is measuring reflectance in mountain chickadee feathers to assess whether the standing variation present in their achromatic plumage patches can provide information about condition or sex to receivers.